Brahui language: English

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Arabic script

-مُچَّا اِنسَاںک آجو او اِزَّت نَا رِد اَٹ بَرےبَر وَدِى مَسُّنو. اوفتے پُهِى او دَلِىل رَسےںگَانے. اَندَادے وفتے اَسِ اےلو تون اِىلُمِى اے وَدِّفوئِى اے.

 Latin script

 Muccá insáńk ájo o izzat ná rid aŧ barebar vadí massuno.
 Ofte puhí o dalíl raseńgáne. andáde ofte asi elo ton ílumí e vaddifoí e.

 Endangerment

 According to a 2009 UNESCO report, Brahui is one of the 27 languages of Pakistan that are facing the danger of extinction.
 It was classified as "unsafe", the least endangered level out of the five levels of concern (Unsafe, Definitely Endangered, Severely Endangered, Critically Endangered and Extinct).
 This status has since been renamed to "vulnerable".

 Publications

 Talár is the first daily newspaper in the Brahui language.
 It uses the new Roman orthography and is "an attempt to standardize and develop [the] Brahui language to meet the requirements of modern political, social and scientific discourse."